 The Future Is Black: Blue Ivy, Sir And Rumi Stole The Show As Stars Of #BlackIsKing And Twitter Erupted

+Bey also teased us with what to expect from the film when she dropped her stunning visuals for “ALREADY” which features Shatta Wale and Major Lazer.
+The video shows Beyonce dazzling in gaudy jewelry and African inspired garments.
+In true fashion, Beyonce and a group of dancers show off serious moves alongside killer cinematography.

 As Bey explained on Good Morning America: “The narrative unfolds through music videos, fashion, dance, beautiful natural settings and raw new talent, but it all started in my backyard,” her message continued.
-“So from my house to Johannesburg to Ghana to London to Belgium to the Grand Canyon — it was truly a journey to bring this film to life.
+“So from my house to Johannesburg to Ghana to London to Belgium to the Grand Canyon — it was truly a journey to bring this film to life.”

 She did just that.
 However, she has to take a backseat to the real star and that’s Blue Ivy.
+Check out what social media had to say about Blue’s show stopping performance and watch Black Is King, now available on Disney+.

 Blue stole the show on her various appearances.
 We even got a Rumi appearance too.
 And the film was dedicated to Sir.
 Hit the flip to see how the internet was wowed by Blue…again.